-- · Main program
+- Main program

 - External function subprogram

 - External subroutine subprogram

-- · Module program unit
+- Module program unit

 - Block data program unit

-The module program unit is new in Fortran 90 and is intended to help organize elements of the program.
+The module program unit can help you to organize elements of a program.
 A module itself is not executable, but it can contain data declarations, derived-type definitions, procedure interface information, and subprogram definitions used by other program units.
 Block data program units are also nonexecutable and are used only to specify initial values for variables in named common blocks.

 Program execution begins with the first executable statement in the main program.
-The Fortran Language Reference Manual, Volume 1, publication SR-3902, explains the high-level syntax of Fortran and how to put a Fortran program together.
+The Fortran Language Reference Manual, Volume 1, explains the high-level syntax of Fortran and how to put a Fortran program together.
 It is a good place to review the ways statements can be combined to form a program unit.

-The Fortran program in Figure 6 is an example of a program that contains four program units: a main program, a module, and two subroutines.
+The Fortran program in Figure 7 is an example of a program that contains four program units: a main program, a module, and two subroutines.